mattermost/docs/source/deploy/mobile-app-changelog.md

  - Android operating system 7+ [is required by Google](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html).
  - iPhone 5s devices and later with iOS 12.1+ is required.

+**Note:** Mattermost Mobile App v2.5.1 contains a high level security fix.
+Upgrading is recommended.
+Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.com/security-vulnerability-report/).

 ### Bug Fixes
- - Fixing an issue where reading a thread might lead the phone and server to overwork.
+ - Fixed an issue where reading a thread could lead to the phone and server to overwork.
+ - Fixed the overlap between image attachments and the post footer with Collapsed Reply Threads enabled.

 ## 2.5.0 Release
 - Release Date: June 16, 2023